DataCloud-project/SIM-PIPE/sandbox/README.md

 #### Setting up a Ubuntu Server in the cloud

-See https://ubuntu.com/server/docs/cloud-images/introduction for informations about available cloud offerings and how to set up a barebone Ubuntu Server 20.04 LTS virtual machine (VM) in the cloud.
+See https://ubuntu.com/server/docs/cloud-images/introduction for information about available cloud offerings and how to set up a barebone Ubuntu Server 20.04 LTS virtual machine (VM) in the cloud.

 ### Ansible